exercism/julia/concepts/composite-types/about.md

 A few points are worth noting in the above example:

 - No type is specified for `id`, so the compiler interprets this as `id::Any`.
+  - **Note:**: in practice, it is best to help the compiler by specifying the type of a field with a concrete type.
+  - We will see in a [future Concept][parametric] that using parameters is another option.
 - The type name is used as a constructor, as in `Person(id, name, age)`, to give an instance of type `Person`.
 - Individual fields can be accessed with dot notation, the same as [named tuples][named-tuple].